DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 This code establishes a server audit to record activity in a file.
 It also creates a database audit to monitor SELECT, INSERT, UPDATE, and DELETE actions on all tables in the ‘dbo’ schema.

-Regularly review your audit logs to spot potential issues.
-Many organizations use specialized tools to automate this process.
-These tools can sift through large volumes of audit data and flag suspicious activities for further investigation.
+Regularly review audit logs to spot potential issues.
+Specialized tools like DataSunrise can automate this process by filtering logs and flagging suspicious activities for further investigation.

 Benefits of SQL Server Database Audit